Code-Institute-Submissions/the-beatles/README.md

     It contains some mp3 and iframe links to youtube videos.

     I also added "justify-content" to center the last video in the line to the center.....Worked pretty good!

+    Finally I added the contact page with a basic form,again keeping within the color scheme.